 What Causes Bleeding After C-Section?

-During delivery, the placenta detaches from the uterus lining (endometrium), leaving behind an open wound of around 8.5in in diameter (placental site).
+During delivery, the placentaiXA temporary organ that develops during pregnancy and provides the fetus with oxygen and nutrients detaches from the uterus lining (endometrium), leaving behind an open wound of around 8.5in in diameter (placental site).
 This wound takes time to heal.
 As the uterus heals, the residual tissue slowly comes out in the form of uterine bleeding and vaginal discharge (4).
 In the case of vaginal delivery, up to a half-quart (500ml) of blood is lost, whereas in the case of cesarean delivery, up to a quart (1000ml) of blood is lost (5).

 Bleeding after birth (lochia) can be divided into three stages (4).